biotaphy/tutorials/_sphinx_config/tutorial/w8_build_pam.rst

 `wrangle_matrix_global.json
 <https://github.com/biotaphy/tutorials/blob/main/data/config/wrangle_matrix_global.json>`_.

-While the output statistics should not differ between a PAM with or without empty rows and columns, the un-wrangled matrix will produce unnecessarily large statistics matrices, with empty rows and columns.
+**Note:** While the output statistics should not differ between a PAM with or without empty rows and columns, the un-wrangled matrix will produce unnecessarily large statistics matrices, with empty rows and columns.